GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/basic_starter_tutorial/05_limit_temperature_with_depth.md

 :alt: Basic Starter Tutorial section 5.
 :align: center

 Basic Starter Tutorial section 5.
-The top part of the figure shows any place where the composition is not zero as seen slightly from above.
+The top part of the figure shows where the composition as been assigned as an object.
 Currently it only shows composition 0 as green which is now limited to 100km depth.
 The bottom part shows the temperature as seen slightly from below.
 This shows that the overriding plate with a temperature of 293K is now limited to 100km depth.
 ```